 Once again, this is where restricting your focus to those who came before you and are most similar to you will be both time saving and insightful.
 Take a look at the major, red-letter programs, services, and events produced by your main competitors.
 Inevitably, you will discover who their major sponsors are; in fact, as you compare more and more organizations, you may find several of them share sponsors.

 From here, you can begin to create a targeted list of potential sponsors and funders who may be receptive to your organization’s mission and focus.
 Learn more about these prospective organizations and find where your mission and programs intersect with their interests and needs.
 This will give you a solid foundation from which to build your messaging and “asks” to funders, tailoring each proposal to its specific audience for greater results.

 Never make a broad appeal.

-- “We work with primary care providers across the metropolitan area to ensure that single parents living under the poverty line in Jefferson County have access to twice-yearly checkups for them and their children, preventive and routine medical care, and access to specialists as needed.”
+- “We work with primary care providers across the metropolitan area to ensure single parents living under the poverty line in Jefferson County have access to twice-yearly checkups for them and their children, preventive and routine medical care, and access to specialists as needed.”

 The first example could apply to thousands of nonprofits.
 The second one is unique and shows concrete problems and solutions.

 Nonprofits are enterprises of consensus, their governance structure driven by volunteer leaders whose significant time and expertise lend invaluable skill, passion and experience to the organization.
 Among the most vital of structures in successful nonprofits are committees composed of people, often subject-matter experts, whose job is to steward an area of the organization.
 Working with your board of directors, find and select nonprofit fundraising experts who may be interested in serving your organization.

 Your fundraising committee can work year-round to continually identify funding sources and, working with the board of directors and the chief executive of the nonprofit (often called the executive director), develop and execute fundraising efforts, including securing grants.